Steve-Tech/Minedit/README.md

 # MCeddit
 A Simple way to link Minecraft with Reddit
+## Setup
+You will need to create a Reddit app to link your account for the cake day welcoming.
+You can do this [here](https://www.reddit.com/prefs/apps), and set the app id and secret in the config.
 ## Commands
 - Reddit:
   - Description: Look at Reddit in game